brijnandan/Lessons/git/readme.md

-This doc describes how to install and understand the concepts of gitlab.
+##This doc describes how to install and understand the concepts of gitlab.

-H4 The documents has below mentioned topics,
+### The documents has below mentioned topics,
-H5 1. requirements and installation.
+### 1. requirements and installation.